dimaip/dimaip.github.io/_posts/2020-04-25-deploying-apps-with-code-splitting.md

 ## Solution 1.
 Keep previous versions of assets

-The only no-compromise solution is to keep all ever deployed assets forever (or at least for a long enough time).
+The only no-compromise solution is to **keep all ever deployed assets forever** (or at least for a long enough time).
 It would obviously help to prevent the aforementioned problem and keep the users happy.
-There is a small consideration of disk space, but the way bigger problem is that most deployment tools just don't support such an approach.
+There is a small consideration of disk space, but the way bigger problem is that **most deployment tools just don't support such an approach**.

 For example, Vercel (ex.
-ZEIT) [claims](https://github.com/zeit/now/discussions/4140) that it is not what their users would expect.
+ZEIT) [claims](https://github.com/zeit/now/discussions/4140) that it is not what their users would expect (your users never do code-splitting, huh?).
 On the contrary, AWS Amplify Console works correctly out of the box (though it performs considerably slower than Vercel both in terms of delivery and build times).

-I would love to gather more data on what deployment platforms support keeping previously deployed assets available, so please comment if you know how other platforms behave in this regard.
+I would love to gather more data on what deployment platforms support keeping previously deployed assets available, so **please comment if you know how other platforms behave in this regard**.

 You can always build a custom deployment pipeline that would support keeping previously deployed assets, but in many cases it is just not worths the effort.